ShirazC/CNIT280/README.md

 * Ensure you are using a virtual environment
   * add new libraries to requirements.txt
   * ``` pip3 freeze > requirements.txt ```
+* Run with python3 app.py on Windows or ./app.py on Linux, open http://127.0.0.1:5000 to test functionality